polterguy/magic/README.md

 2. Make your change, and make sure `dotnet test` and the frontend build both pass.
 3. Open a pull request with a clear description of what changed and why.

 Found a security issue?
-Please read [SECURITY.md](SECURITY.md) and report it privately, rather than opening a public issue.
+Please read [SECURITY.md](SECURITY.md) and report it privately rather than opening a public issue.

 ## Maintenance

-Magic Cloud and Hyperlambda are developed and professionally maintained by [AINIRO.IO](https://ainiro.io), copyright Thomas Hansen 2019 - 2026.
+Magic Cloud and Hyperlambda are developed and professionally maintained by [AINIRO.IO](https://ainiro.io), copyright Thomas Hansen 2019 – 2026.
 We offer hosting, support, and software development services on top of Magic Cloud, in addition to delivering AI agents, chatbots, and AI solutions.

 ## License

-This project, and all of its satellite projects, is licensed under the terms of the MIT license, as published by the Open Source Initiative.
-See the [LICENSE](LICENSE) file for details.
-For licensing inquiries you can contact Thomas Hansen thomas@ainiro.io.
+MIT, as published by the Open Source Initiative — see [LICENSE](LICENSE).
+For licensing inquiries contact Thomas Hansen, thomas@ainiro.io.